bolehjuga/c9installer/README.md

 ### Now open you browser and visit http://your.ip.address:8080
 enter username and password when prompted.
-Yey! your personal cloud IDE is installed.
+Yeay! your personal cloud IDE is installed.

-Don't follow your dreams, follow my GitHub